Hamilton E. James: Health Care and AI

 In 2019, James and his wife established the Hamilton and Amabel James Center for Artificial Intelligence at the Icahn School of Medicine at Mount Sinai.
 This first of its kind center in New York, opened in November 2024, focused on integrating artificial intelligence, data science and genomic screening to advance clinical practice and patient outcomes.

-Metropolitan Museum, culture and environment
+Healthcare innovation is the focus of James’ newly created biotech-focused investment fund, Jefferson Life Sciences, established in 2025.
+Through partnerships with established industry leaders, such as Character Biosciences, Fesarius Therapeutics, and Juvena Therapeutics, the fund aims to find new therapeutic solutions for patients.

+Philanthropy

 James joined the board of trustees of the Metropolitan Museum in 2010, and became the chairman of the museum's finance committee in 2014.
 In 2020, as the museum struggled with a revenue loss of 150 million dollars due to the COVID-19 pandemic, James was named co-chair of the board of trustees, sharing the leadership with attorney Candace Beinecke, beginning in January 2021.
 This was the first time the museum has had two chairpersons.

+In 2022, James became a Member of the Board of Trustees of The Partnership for Education Advancement (Ed Advancement), a non-profit dedicated to improving socioeconomic mobility for first-generation, low-income, and under-resourced students by investing in minority serving institutions.

 In addition to the Metropolitan Museum, he was on the boards of several cultural and environmental organizations, including the Second Stage Theatre, Trout Unlimited, the Woods Hole Oceanographic Institute, the Wildlife Conservation Society, and Montana Land Reliance.
 He was formerly the chairman of the board of trustees of the American Ballet Theatre.